 - All Rider events may be used to earn this point, however, events attended must take place during the student’s first year.

-- Students should submit the six events as one experience in BroncNation using the form CCE: New Student Engagement Experience.
+- Students should list the six events as one experience in BroncNation using the form CCE: New Student Engagement Experience.

 - The experience form must be submitted in BroncNation before the end of the student’s first year.
-The submission will be reviewed by the Student Navigation Office coach assigned to the student.
+The submission will be reviewed by the Student Navigation Office (SNO) coach or TRIO, EOP or MSP advisor assigned to the student.

 - Participate in an Enriched Career Experience (ECE)

 - The Office of Career Services has partnered with Engaged Learning to create the ECE.
-All students are strongly encouraged to contact their college/school Career Coach to discuss how an ECE will benefit and enhance their academic program and employment goals and to help place them in the best experiential location for their situation.
+All students are strongly encouraged to contact their college/school Career Coach during their junior or senior year to discuss how an ECE will benefit and enhance their academic program and employment goals and to help place them in the best experiential location for their situation.

 - An ECE is a 100+ hour, intentional, high-impact, experiential opportunity that can be completed during a semester or over the summer.